gx9702/UA-TypeRepository/Core/Part3/DataTypes/ByteString/readme.md

 <!-- datatype -->
 ## ByteString
+Describes a value that is a sequence of bytes.
 <!-- end of description -->
 The fields of the ByteString DataType are defined in the following table: